lsst-dm/dm_dev_guide/usdf/batch.rst

 Guidance for developers running pipelines
 =========================================
-- For running at USDF, we recommend using ctrl_bps_htcondor, the HTCondor-based plugin.
-For questions regarding its use, please post in `#usdf-support <https://app.slack.com/client/T02SVMGU4/C082C6R9JQ1>`__ for USDF-specific issues or in `#dm-middleware-support <https://app.slack.com/client/T02SVMGU4/C08CANY4B6H>`__ for more general BPS-related questions.
-Both of those channels are in the `rubin-obs <https://rubin-obs.slack.com>`__ Slack space.
 - Please use the software distributions in ``/cvmfs/sw.lsst.eu/almalinux-x86_64/lsst_distrib``, if possible.
 The weekly versions are made available there each Thursday, and the following script will set up the most recent version::